ajinkyadsakhare-jpg/Graph-Attention-Network-for-Gene-essentiality/results/RESULTS.md

 | EGFR | ERBB2 | 1 |
 | PIK3CA | PIK3R1 | 3 |

-VHL returns the Elongin–Cullin complex it belongs to, in order.
-RICTOR and MAPKAP1 are both mTORC2, with RPTOR from mTORC1 behind them.
-BARD1 is BRCA1's binding partner, ERBB2 is what EGFR dimerises with, and PIK3R1 is PIK3CA's regulatory subunit.

 The raw and normalised columns disagree about which genes look strong.
 VHL puts 0.4287 on CUL2, the largest raw weight in the table, but it only has 7 connections so an even spread would give 0.14 and that's a normalised 3.00.
 EGFR puts 0.1490 on ERBB2 across 391 connections, a normalised